jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

         return;
     }

-Listing 30: Custom Activiti task listener used to send the email notification

 The first thing the method does is grab the recipient from a process variable.
 Next, I start building the message body with a string buffer.
 The task.getName() call grabs the node name (“Third Party Review”).